Illinois Law Enforcement Torch Run (LETR) To Benefit Special Olympics

 Traditionally, the law enforcement community in Illinois has been the largest contributor for funding towards this important event throughout the year with self-initiated fund raisers.
 The LETR raised $4.4 million in 2017!
 All your efforts established the 2017 ISP Torch Run in sixth place out of approximately 309 law enforcement agencies representing every branch of law enforcement across the state by raising $57,407.49.
-So far for 2018, members of the Illinois State Police family have raised over $74,000.
+In 2018, members of the Illinois State Police family raised $74,228.24.

 Together, we can make 2019 a great year for Special Olympic athletes to experience the excitement and sense of fulfillment the Illinois Special Olympics can bring.